 Now it was time to put it to the application test.
 We selected salads, vegetables, and spicy chicken strips as our mediums.
 There was no doubt by anyone that this was an excellent dressing.
 It added zest and indulgence to our salads, and served as an excellent chicken strip dip.
 I wasn’t as partial to this dressing as a veggie dip.
 It was a bit thin for such dipping, and I felt that it overpowered the natural flavor of the assortment we trialed.
 Though, I am a pure vegetable fan, and seemingly alone in my stance.

 For myself, the height of perfection was a billowing salad, topped with homemade chicken strips, and doused with Organicville’s Ranch.
 The others agreed that this was a delicious main dish.
-I think it would be equally excellent on a salad topped with tempeh for a purely vegan meal.
+You could easily substitute tempeh for a wholesome vegan meal!

 One reviewer had the most accurate comments in my opinion.
 “Gardeny,” he stated, “You can taste each of the herbs as if they are fresh.”
 Also, it seems the tangy vibe I sensed was not in my head.
 The consensus was that this was more of a creamy ranch vinaigrette than a pure salad dressing.
 Not to be misleading, it wasn’t overly runny or oily in any way.
 It was a pleasant cross between traditionally thick Ranch dressing and an herb vinaigrette, retaining the creamy indulgence of the Ranch and the fresh and flavorful feel of the vinaigrette.